 You can’t stop life from throwing stuff at you.
 You can’t stop the unexpected from interfering with your goals and dreams.
 But you can choose how to respond.

 When you temporarily step away from challenging situations and steer your attention to something that makes you feel good, you are thereby replenishing your spirit and nourishing your soul, the very essence of who you are.
 You are recharging your inner battery with the emotional fortitude needed to forge ahead.
 When you do go back to face the situation that is causing unease in your life, which inevitably you must do, you will feel less overwhelmed and the answers will come to you more readily.
-This is because you’ve calmed your nervous system down to the point where you can embrace the situation, rather than have the situation control you.
+This is because you’ve calmed your nervous system down to the point where you can embrace the situation rather than have the situation control you.

 You can’t stop life from throwing stuff at you.
 You can’t stop the unexpected from interfering with your goals and dreams.
 But you can choose how to respond.
 You can always choose to shift to a healthier state of mind when unwanted things happen.
 People who are happy, successful and optimistic know that, no matter what happens, life still goes on and they can choose to focus on things that empower them.
 They refuse to give up their right to enjoy life.
 And guess what?
 So can you.

-A power shift in focus, even if only for a very few moments, can have a profound effect on how you cope with any challenge and help you understand the great duality of life.
+A power shift in focus, even if only for a very few moments, can have a profound effect on how you cope with any challenges and help you understand the great duality of life.
 In other words, you can’t know true peace until you’ve experienced chaos.
 You can’t know joy unless you’ve felt pain.
 Conversely, no matter how many tears may fall, there is still room for a smile, and even laughter.
 You must experience one end of the emotional spectrum to fully appreciate the other.
 A power shift in focus is a skill that nourishes your soul and significantly changes how you view life.
 It can be improved with practice and is a key to creating a happy life for yourself.